deadlydog/deadlydog.github.io/_drafts/2025-01-24-Windows-tips-and-tricks.md

 ## Conclusion

-I hope you found some of these tips and settings helpful.
+I hope you found some of these settings and features helpful.
 Have a favourite or one that I didn't mention?
 Let me know in the comments!